Honest Review:

 This plan has all the Premium features, plus SSO, advanced demand planning, advanced reporting and analytics, custom-built enterprise agreements, custom implementation, custom roles & permissions, custom organization structure, dedicated enterprise support, location & department level procedures, and training matrix.
 Pricing for this plan is custom, and prospective users must contact Deputy directly for a quote.

-Free Trial and Discounts
+Free Trials and Discounts

 Deputy doesn’t have a free plan, but it does have a generous free trial period that lasts up to 31 days to help users decide if the software is a good fit for their companies.
 During this period, businesses can try all features for free, and signing up takes only a few minutes.
 Users will not be asked for their credit cards, and 24/7 support is available.